PDOK/geopackage-validator/README.md

                                   given, validate runs all validations  [env
                                   var: VALIDATIONS]

-  --exit-on-fail                  Exit with status 1 when validation success
+  --exit-on-fail                  Exit with code 1 when validation success
                                   is false.

   --s3-endpoint-no-protocol TEXT  Endpoint for the s3 service without protocol